tweag/python-monorepo-example/content/blog/2020-08-20-how-nix-grew-a-marketing-team.md

 That is why marketing, and, more generally, non-technical work, is at least as important as technical work.
 Documentation, writing blog posts, creating content for the website, release announcements, conference talks, conference booths, forums, chat channels, email lists, demo videos, use cases, swag, search engine optimisation, social media presence, engaging with the community...
-There are all crucial parts of any successful project.
+These are all crucial parts of any successful project.

 Nix needs better marketing, from a better website to better documentation, along with all the ingredients mentioned above.
 If we want Nix to grow as a project we need to improve our marketing game, since this is the area of work that is historically receiving the least amount of attention.